strawberry-development/LaivastoPixel/README.md

 **Important Note**

 This project is a prototype created in just a few hours.
-It is still in its early stages and will evolve over time.
+It is still in its early stages and will evolve over time (Not yet).
 ## Getting Started
 ### Prerequisites
 - A modern web browser (e.g., Chrome, Firefox, Edge).